MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Apps UI when using Android 12L OS<!-- 12536901 -->
 The Android 12L OS contains new features designed to improve the Android 12 experience on large and folding dual-screen devices.
 Intune apps will support Android 12L when the update is released to devices.

-### Uninstall DMG-type applications on managed macOS devices<!-- 13155022 -->
+### Uninstall DMG-type applications on managed macOS devices (Public preview)<!-- 13155022 idready idstaged -->
-You will be able to use the **Uninstall** assignment type to remove DMG-type applications on managed macOS devices from Microsoft Endpoint Manager.
-You can find macOS DMG apps in [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Apps** > **macOS**.
-For related information, [Microsoft Intune management agent for macOS](../apps/lob-apps-macos-agent.md).
+You will be able to use the Uninstall assignment type to remove DMG-type applications on managed macOS devices from Microsoft Endpoint Manager.
+You can find macOS DMG apps in [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Apps** > **macOS** > **macOS app (.DMG)**.
+For related information, [Add a macOS DMG app to Microsoft Intune](../apps/lob-apps-macos-dmg.md).

 ### Deploy macOS LOB apps by uploading PKG-type installer files (Public preview)<!-- 13155147 -->
 You will be able to upload and deploy PKG-type installer files as macOS line-of-business apps.
 You can add a macOS LOB app from [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Apps** > **macOS** > **Add** > **Line-of-business app**.
 For more information about macOS LOB apps, see [How to add macOS line-of-business apps to Microsoft Intune](../apps/lob-apps-macos.md).